Self-care is important to avoid stylist burnout

-Throughout my 23 years as a cosmetologist, salon owner, consultant and educator, I’ve noticed that not only are we some of the most hard-working professionals, but also some of the most empathic I’ve ever known.
-Problem is, we love to take care of others, but not so good at putting ourselves first.
-If you don’t start focusing on self care, you could experience massive burnout, so read on.
+Throughout my 23 years as a cosmetologist, salon owner, consultant, and educator, I’ve noticed that not only are we some of the most hard-working professionals, but also some of the most empathic I’ve ever known.
+Problem is, we love to take care of others, but are not so good at putting ourselves first.
+If you don’t start focusing on self-care, you could experience massive burnout, so read on.
 I have many tips for you and it’s time to prevent it!

 We are dedicated…